-One resource that is available to address this need is the HUD Continuum of Care Program.
-The South Dakota Housing for the Homeless Consortium (SDHHC); which is a statewide organization of nonprofit and private businesses, disability service organizations, local community representatives, public housing authorities, private landlords, former homeless persons, housing developers, regional community action agencies, and state agencies; submits a single statewide application to access this federal resource annually.
-Projects that address identified needs are selected by SDHHC membership for inclusion in the statewide application.
-For more information about eligible activities, see www.hud.gov.
+Projects that address identified needs are selected by the South Dakota Housing for the Homeless Consortium (SDHHC) membership for inclusion in the statewide application.
+The SDHHC, which is a statewide organization of nonprofit and private businesses, disability service organizations, local community representatives, public housing authorities, private landlords, former homeless persons, housing developers, regional community action agencies, and state agencies, submits a single statewide application to access this federal resource annually.